Rupak7/social-network-analysis-tool/README.md

 1. Enhance the tool to support more complex social network metrics.
 2. Integrate with a database for persistent storage of user and friendship data.
 3. Implement more efficient algorithms for social network analysis.
+4. Enhance the utility to accomodate communities check through logic of connected components